Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Data selection, reduction, and preparation

 We folded the light curves (pulse profiles) at the periods provided by Lomb-Scargle periodograms computed for each observations' light curves.
 The period values (P\,$\sim$\,11.56\,s) found for each set differ only beyond the fourth decimal place, as already shown by \cite{2014ApJ...781L..16Z} and \cite{2014ApJ...781L..17R}.
 They also pointed out that there is no significant time derivative amongst observations.
 This is true for either energy bands (0.3--10 and 3--8\,keV).
-The folded light curves were binned to have 50 bins/phase, which will be the main input to our model.
-For comparative testing, we also produced folded light curves with 16 bins/phase.
+The folded light curves were binned to have 50 bins per cycle, which will be the main input to our model.
+For comparative testing, we also produced folded light curves with 16 bins per cycle.

 To derive the flux emitted by 3XMM~J1852+0033 during each observation, we fitted the 0.3--10\,keV spectra with a simple absorbed blackbody model (\texttt{phabs*bbody}).
 We used the X-ray spectral fitting package \textsc{XSPEC} \citep{1996ASPC..101...17A}, version 12.11.1.
-The overall values of the equivalent hydrogen column ($N_{\text{H}}$\,$\sim$\,1.2--1.5\,$\times$\,10$^{22}$\,cm$^{-2}$) and blackbody temperature ($kT$\,$\sim$\,70--80\,eV) provided by the best fits are in agreement with those reported by \cite{2014ApJ...781L..16Z}.
+The overall values of the equivalent hydrogen column ($N_{\text{H}}$\,$\sim$\,1.2--1.5\,$\times$\,10$^{22}$\,cm$^{-2}$) and blackbody temperature ($kT$\,$\sim$\,700--800\,eV) provided by the best fits are in agreement with those reported by \cite{2014ApJ...781L..16Z}.
 The unabsorbed fluxes (0.3--10\,keV) for each observation were computed by the \texttt{flux} command after setting the absorption component to zero.
 To explore how the choice of model may affect the unabsorbed flux obtained, we added a phenomenological power-law to the previous model, i.e., the combination \texttt{phabs*(bbody+powerlaw)}.
 The blackbody model parameters do not change, considering the confidence range.
 The hydrogen column tends to assume slightly higher values (from 5\% to 15\%), but it is also less constrained, agreeing within 90\% error with the blackbody model alone; the \texttt{powerlaw} index is not well constrained.
 These variations in the absorption component value impact the 0.3--10\,keV unabsorbed flux obtained accordingly.
 For further comparative testing, we have also computed the unabsorbed fluxes in the 3--8\,keV band.
 In this band, the role of the hydrogen column is much smaller, and the unabsorbed fluxes derived for the two models agree within 2\%.

 Our modelling of the folded light curves relies on the shape of each curve, meaning that it is able to fit the curves regardless of the choice of normalization.
 Nevertheless, as it will be clarified in the following sections, using a sort of representative value of the source's emission, such as the unabsorbed fluxes, may help improve the quality of the results.